kendyl93/Beers/README.md

-# BeerGuru 🍺
+# Beers 🍺

-NetGuru task
+Beers list with its details

 # Author